antikovt/Portfolio/README.md

 # Portfolio
 A hub of links to some of my interactive works, easily expandable and (semi-)adaptive.

+**This is the old version, which is frankly a bit of a nightmare all around.
+Uploaded for archiving purposes**

 ### List of works used:
 * Click The Eyes